darklang/docs/README.md

 Edit me...
 ```

-For more information about docs, read the [Docusaurus docs](https://docusaurus.io/docs/en/navigation).
+For more information about working with docs, read the [Docusaurus docs](https://docusaurus.io/docs/en/navigation).

 ## 📝 Adding content